-John C. Molina, J.D. has served as our Executive Vice President, Financial Affairs since 1995, our Treasurer since 2002 and our Chief Financial Officer since 2003.
+John C. Molina, J.D. has served as our Executive Vice President, Financial Affairs, and Treasurer since 1995 and our Treasurer since 2002.
 He also has served as a director since 1994.
-Mr. Molina has been employed by us for 23 years in a variety of positions.
+Mr. Molina has been employed by us for 22 years in a variety of positions.
 Mr. Molina is a past president of the California Association of Primary Care Case Management Plans.
 He earned a J.D. from the University of Southern California School of Law.
 Mr. Molina is the brother of J. Mario Molina, M.D. and M. Martha Bernadett, M.D.